johnztoth/assignment2/README.md

 Read in an elevation file, calculate the direction of maximum gradient at each point.
 Randomly drop a skier onto the mountain, the ski moves down the mountain, jumping if he gets stuck in a small bowl.
+Plot the ski path and the elevation data.

 Main program is "skier.py"

 Input file is "snowslope.txt".
 In the same directory.

+No output file.

 To run type> python skier.py